Towelie/HostTriageAI/README.md

 ## Project Status

-Active development with emphasis on detection correctness, analyst usability, and disciplined severity handling.
+Active development, with emphasis on:
+- Detection correctness
+- Analyst usability
+- Disciplined severity handling
+- Avoidance of alert noise and hype-driven conclusions

 Security-focused feedback and contributions are welcome.